The Truth on Techniques and Traditions for Choosing Ripe Watermelons

 - Knock producing deep pitch = best ripe melon; hollow sound = unripe melons

 - Straw will spin when placed on ripe watermelon

 - Heavier is always better

-Stacy Lyn and I used our senses to determine appearance, bottom color, firmness, and pitch.
-We could have used scientific instruments for each test, but if the results are too close for us to distinguish by our senses, then they are no good to us in the field.
-We found that we needed the other melons to determine qualities such as pitch and color; an instrument would not be able to give results of relativity.
+First, we used our senses to determine appearance, bottom color (yellow spot), firmness, and pitch.
+We could have used scientific instruments for each test, but if the results are too close for us to distinguish by our senses, then they are no good to us in the field or in the kitchen.

 A November 1945 issue of Popular Science describes the method of the straw test.
 A picker places “a broom straw horizontally across a watermelon.
 If the melon is ripe, the straw will turn to a 45-degree angle; if it is green, it will not move.”
 The subsequent January issue proposes the straw test works by the electrical force present in the watermelons.

 Nearly every farmer you talk to will tell you to “pick a heavy one” when choosing watermelons.
-I interpret “heavy” as heavy for it’s size, and not heavy compared to the rest, or else I will almost always come home with the largest watermelon!
+I interpret “heavy” as heavy for its size, and not heavy compared to the rest, or else I will almost always come home with the largest watermelon!

 We determined the ripeness by the aid of a refractometer and our taste buds.
-A refractometer uses the fact that water refracts (bends) light differently with different concentrations of sugar to determine the percent sugar, in degrees Brix, in the fruit juice.
+A refractometer uses the fact that water refracts (bends) light differently with different concentrations of sugar to determine the percent sugar, in degrees Brix, in the watermelon juice.

-The graph tells it all.
+The graph below tells it all.

-The soft melon, #4, tasted the best of the 6, but possessed an old, grainy texture.
+The soft melon, #4, tasted the best of the 6 but possessed an old, grainy texture.